sagemath/trac_to_gh/Issue 8525.md

 # Issue 8525: mistake in docstring for R=Zp(3)'s R.plot method.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8525

 Original creator: was